CAVEconnectome/CAVEclient/docs/guide/framework.rst

 Global services are associated with a particular URL (by default ``http://globalv1.daf-apis.com``), but not a single datastack.

-Initializing a FrameworkClient
+Initializing a CAVEclient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming that the services are on ``http://globalv1.daf-apis.com`` and authentication tokens are either not being used or set up with default values (see next section), a simple FrameworkClient that can only access global services can be initialized:
+Assuming that the services are on ``http://globalv1.daf-apis.com`` and authentication tokens are either not being used or set up with default values (see next section), a simple CAVEclient that can only access global services can be initialized:

 .. code:: python

-    from caveclient import FrameworkClient
+    from caveclient import CAVEclient

-    client = FrameworkClient()
+    client = CAVEclient()

 Just to confirm that this works, let’s see if we can get the EM image source from the InfoService.